Orchestra: 2222; 4220; timp, 1perc; strings

 Full study score available for purchase at Subito Music Distribution.
 Performance materials available for rental only through Subito Music Rental Library.

 (The following audio demo is a digital realization using instruments from the Vienna Symphonic Library.)

 I sing of Times trans-shifting; and I write

 How Roses first came Red, and Lillies White.

 In 2007, not long after my father passed away, I began thinking about an orchestral work titled Cortège that had been premiered by the Flagstaff Symphony in 1985.
 When I opened that score again, I found myself spontaneously reimagining it, mentally hearing the music differently from what was written on the page.

-A review of the premiere of Cortège had described it as “moving” and “long-haunting,” yet I was rehearing it as an even more intensely passionate work.
+A review of the premiere of Cortège had described it as “moving” and “long-haunting,” yet in my mind I was now rehearing it as a more intensely passionate work.
 Trusting my gut, I treated the earlier score as a sketch and reworked it measure by measure from beginning to end.
 (See Pursuing Eloquence.)
 Besides hundreds of changes of detail, I cut a middle section and extended the ending section.
 The change of title reflects the reimagined music’s changed significance for me.